jamjamlab/jamjamlab.github.io/_posts/2014-05-23-wifi-symbol.md

  * Make my website more pretty
  * It's fun!

 I wanted something that catches the eye of readers!
-Something that symbolizeds my interst in networking new people...

 Here's the list of step I took to make this symbol a reality.

 ## Step 1: Drawing it out